snap-stanford/ogb/examples/lsc/pcqm4m-v2/README.md

 python test_inference_gnn.py --gnn $GNN --checkpoint_dir $CHECKPOINT_DIR --save_test_dir $TEST_DIR
 ```

-For GIN-virtual, the total inference (from SMILES strings to target values) takes around 1 minutes on a single GeForce RTX 2080 GPU and an Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz.
+For GIN-virtual, the total inference (from SMILES strings to target values) takes around 1 minute on a single GeForce RTX 2080 GPU and an Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz.
 For your model, **the total inference time needs to be less than 4 hours on a single GPU and a CPU**.
 Ideally, you should use the GPU/CPU with the same spec as ours.
 However, we also allow the use of other GPU/CPU specs, as long as the specs are clearly reported in the final submission.

 ## Performance